greatjudge/task-tracker/README.md

 3. Create a virtual environment: `python3 -m venv env`.
 4. Activate the virtual environment: `source env/bin/activate (on Windows: env\Scripts\activate)`.
 5. Install the dependencies: `pip install -r requirements.txt`.
+6. Dont remember to set DJANGO_SECRET_KEY.
+You can create the file .env and write to it DJANGO_SECRET_KEY="...(this key)...".
 6. Run the database migrations: `python manage.py migrate`.

 ## Usage